nexmo-community/tube-status-checker/README.md

 npm install
 ```

 Add configuration information to `.env`.
-You would need to include Nexmo and TLF APIs credentials:
+You will need to include Nexmo and TLF APIs credentials:

 ```code bash